Tom Tupa: Cleveland Browns

 Tupa did not play in the 1993 NFL season, having been cut by the Cleveland Browns right before the season and later re-signed as a backup in November following an injury to starting quarterback Vinny Testaverde and the release of backup Bernie Kosar.
 He was retained by the Browns the following year and stayed with them for two seasons as their starting punter.
 With the Browns, Tupa scored the first two point conversion in NFL history, running in a faked extra point kick attempt for the Browns in a game against the Cincinnati Bengals in the first week of the 1994 season.
 He scored a total of three such conversions that season, earning him the nickname "Two Point Tupa."

 New England Patriots

 Tupa joined the New England Patriots in 1996 and played for them for three years.
 During his Patriots tenure, he played in Super Bowl XXXI, in which the Patriots lost to the Green Bay Packers.
-He would be named the Patriots' All-1990s Team.
+He was named the Patriots' All-1990s Team in 2009.